ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

     *   a _URI Path_ relative to the _RO Crate root_ which MUST resolve to a directory that is present in the _RO-Crate Root_.
 The id SHOULD end with `/`.
     *   an absolute URI
     *   a local reference beginning with `#`

+TODO: Should we regard Directory entities in Detached RO-Crate Packages as a merely a HINT for how to download data?

 Additionally, `Dataset` entities SHOULD have: